c3lang/c3-web/src/content/docs/references/docs/conversion.md

 C3 uses two's complement arithmetic for all integer math.

+*Please note: the abbreviations "lhs" for "left hand side" and "rhs" for "right hand side" are used in the text below.

 ## Target type

 The left hand side of an assignment, or the parameter type in a call is known as the *target type* the target type is used for implicit widening and inferring struct initialization.